don-v/JSBooks/EloquentJS_3rdEd/P1_Language/10_Modules/notes/10_Modules.md

 This can be a barrier to composition -- when various packages are using different data structures to describe similar things, combining them is difficult.
 Therefore, if one wants to design for composability, find out what data structures other people are using and, when possible, follow their example.

 Designing a fitting module structure for a program can be difficult.
-In the phase where one is still exploring the problem, tring different things to see waht works, one might want to not worry about it too much, since keeping everything organized can be a big distraction.
+In the phase where one is still exploring the problem, trying different things to see what works, one might want to not worry about it too much, since keeping everything organized can be a big distraction.
 Once one has something that feels solid, that's a good time to take a step back and organize it.

 # SUMMARY